clemans/powershell/README.md

-### `clemans/powershell` is a collection of Microsoft PowerShell scripts, cmdlets, functions and modules that can be used to aid IT professionals.
-This PowerShell repository is comprised of the following:
+### `clemans/powershell` is a collection of Microsoft PowerShell resources that can be used to aid IT professionals.
+### This project is comprised of the following system administration material:

 ## System Administration